corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/cordapps/debugging-a-cordapp.md

 2. Check your `DriverParameters` and make sure that `startNodesInProcess` is set to `true`.
 3. Run the driver using the debugger.
 4. Set your breakpoints.
 5. Interact with your nodes.
-When the execution hits a breakpoint, execution will pause.
+If the execution hits a breakpoint, it will pause.

 {{< note >}}
 The debugger cannot attach to the node's webservers - they always run in a separate process.